 Importance of Sleep

 If we know that during sleep the body sustains the immune system, balances hormones, repairs damage and allows the brain to process and archive information, then we know that we must have it.
 But what do we do when we find ourselves wide-eyed and brain whirling when we should be sleeping?
-One technique that I have found useful is to do a brain dump.
-Get up and make a list of every single thing that I know I need to get done.
-The affect of this is that I now know nothing will slip through the cracks and be forgotten and I can relax.

-Make a list of your routines from about 6:00 pm onward and choose the most obvious lifestyle change to make.
+- Make a list of your routines from about 5:00 pm onward and choose the most obvious lifestyle change to make.
 Then monitor the results you get.
 One general principle is that our body and mind must be ready for rest and be in a relaxed state.